DIY Experience Map

 d- Identify all interaction connection types between touchpoints

-Tips: Use think aloud technique and take note of the steps, trying to build a clear and realistic dialogue, alternatively record your voice for each run.
-This will help you focus on the fidelity with the persona you’re using, the environment and the chosen scenario.
-Separate dialogues lets you distribute the cognitive process more easily in clear steps and stages.
+Tips: Use the think-aloud technique and take note of the steps, trying to build a clear and realistic dialogue, alternatively record your voice for each run.
+This will help you focus on the fidelity with the persona you're using, the environment, and the chosen scenario.
+Separate dialogues let you distribute the cognitive process more efficiently in exact steps and stages.

-Do not force the path in order to show or demonstrate what you think should be important.
-Follow the path naturally you may be surprised at the result.
-Remember, experience map is not just a graphical representation of what you already know about the product, it is a tool for understanding and discovering.
+Do not force the path to show or demonstrate what you think should be important.
+Follow the path naturally.
+You may be surprised at the result.
+Remember, an experience map is not just a graphical representation of what you already know about the product.
+It is a tool for understanding and discovering.

 LET THE MIXTURE STAND AND TASTE…

 Now stop mixing, let the mixture stand and observe: How natural is the resulting flow?
-It is the result information relevant for all product actors?.
-If you are part of a UX team this is a good moment to share your sketch with them.
-Give them the goal, initial mental status and persona details and let them recreate the flow with the system.
-After, show your draft and discuss with them main differences.
+Is the result of information relevant for all product actors?.
+If you are part of a UX team, this is the right moment to share your sketch with them.
+Please give them the goal, initial mental status, and persona details and recreate the flow with the system.
+After, show your draft and discuss with them the main differences.
 Make all necessary adjustments.

-Whenever possible, test same goal and scenario with a matching-persona real user before designing final version.
-Make necessary adjustments.
+Whenever possible, test the same goal and scenario with a matching-persona real user before designing the final version.
+Make the necessary adjustments.

 SELECT THE CONTAINER

-Finally choose the best recipient for your Experience Map.
-This is a key step on final result, the success and clarity of your Experience Map will depend largely on choosing the right layout and graphic elements.
+Finally, choose the best recipient for your Experience Map.
+This is a crucial step in the final result.
+The success and clarity of your Experience Map will depend mainly on choosing the right layout and graphic elements.

 You can find more details about the different layouts and how to choose one in my other post: Experience maps user journey and more.

-It’s time to bring together all the elements from step 2 into a harmonious communication piece.
-Next you can see as I organize items in my own timeline layout design.
+It's time to bring together all the elements from step 2 into a harmonious communication piece.
+Next, you can see as I organize items in my timeline layout design.

 How to Experience Map and User Journey